forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 """Beijing – Israel's actions in Gaza have gone "beyond the scope of self-defense" and the Israeli government must "cease its collective punishment of the people of Gaza," China's Foreign Minister Wang Yi said in remarks published Sunday."""

+### Opinions International Organizations

+###### Guterres appeals to end Vicious Cycle
+Middle East crisis: Guterres appeals for end to ‘vicious cycle of bloodshed, hatred and polarization’,<https://news.un.org/en/story/2023/10/1142082>).

+* "It’s time to end the vicious circle of bloodshed, hatred & polarization in the Middle East.<br>
+Israel must see its legitimate needs for security materialized, and Palestinians must see a clear perspective for the establishment of their own state realized." (via Twitter @antonioguterres, 7:28 PM, 9.10.23)

+* “I recognize the legitimate grievances of the Palestinian people.
+But nothing can justify these acts of terror and the killing, maiming and abduction of civilians, I reiterate my call to immediately cease these attacks and release all hostages."

+* “While I recognize Israel’s legitimate security concerns, I also remind Israel that military operations must be conducted in strict accordance with international humanitarian law."